fabiommendes/pygeneric/INSTALL.rst

 `pygeneric` can run in many Python implementations including CPython and PyPy.
 In CPython it can be installed as a (slower) pure-python version or it can use a Cython compiled extensions to speed-up things in C.

+Don't be alarmed if you are running an unoptimized code: these speed benefits are negligible unless you are dispatching to very simple functions that are called many times in tight loops.

 Installation commands